Swollen belly & stress: when anxiety joins our digestion

 Supplements based on digestive enzymes, activated charcoal, and probiotics can significantly improve digestive comfort.

-- Melissa and passionflower: plants with soothing properties for the nervous and digestive systems.
+• Melissa and passionflower: plants with soothing properties for the nervous and digestive systems.

-Discover the flat stomach and microbiome range
+Discover the flat belly and microbiota range

-V. Stress Management Techniques
+V. Stress management techniques

 Meditation and relaxation